 Pretty much everything from Les cent livres du siècle and Les 100 meilleurs livres de tous les temps.
-See also Quels sont les classiques littéraires à lire absolument ?, 100 Books to Read in a Lifetime and many other similar lists.
+See also Quels sont les classiques littéraires à lire absolument ?, 100 Books to Read in a Lifetime, Alan Kay from Viewpoints Research Institute recommends his reading list for beginners, and many other similar lists.

 Atheism / religion

 - Scott Atran, "In Gods We Trust: The Evolutionary Landscape of Religion" (mentioned by Carlo Strenger in "The Fear of Insignificance: Searching for Meaning in the Twenty-First Century")

 - Richard Carrier, "On the Historicity of Jesus: Why We Might Have Reason for Doubt" (this seems to be a serious book on the topic of the historicity of Jesus - no conspiracy theories, etc.)

 - André Comte-Sponville, "L'esprit de l'athéisme : Introduction à une spiritualité sans Dieu" (Comte-Sponville sounds like an "old atheist", who thinks that religion can be good - e.g. lead to a more moral life)

 - David Fitzgerald, "Nailed: Ten Christian Myths That Show Jesus Never Existed at All" (is this as seriously researched as Carrier's book?)

 - Caroline Fourest, "Tirs croisés : La laïcité à l'épreuve des intégrismes juif, chrétien et musulman" (recommended by @ArianeBeldi)

 - Philip Kitcher, "Life After Faith: The Case for Secular Humanism"